JSWallacsGroup193/SaaS-pre-ui/docs/ADMIN_DASHBOARD_PLAN.md

-  id UUID PRIMARY KEY DEFAULT gen_random_uuid(), name VARCHAR(100) NOT NULL UNIQUE, description TEXT, is_default BOOLEAN DEFAULT false,  -- True for the 14 system default roles is_custom BOOLEAN DEFAULT false,   -- True for user-created roles created_at TIMESTAMP DEFAULT NOW(), updated_at TIMESTAMP DEFAULT NOW(), created_by UUID REFERENCES users(id),
+  id UUID PRIMARY KEY DEFAULT gen_random_uuid(), name VARCHAR(100) NOT NULL UNIQUE, description TEXT, is_default BOOLEAN DEFAULT false,  -- True for the 15 system default roles is_custom BOOLEAN DEFAULT false,   -- True for user-created roles can_be_edited_by_admin BOOLEAN DEFAULT true,  -- False for protected roles like Owner/CEO created_at TIMESTAMP DEFAULT NOW(), updated_at TIMESTAMP DEFAULT NOW(), created_by UUID REFERENCES users(id),